composer/composer/doc/04-schema.md

 aliases article](articles/aliases.md).

 `require` and `require-dev` also support references to specific PHP versions and PHP extensions your project needs to run successfully.
+Package `logics/extcheck` may be used to find optional PHP extensions used by your project.

 Example: